pablourrat/ANSWT-Villarrica-Volcano/README.md

 For any other information or to request the manuscript.
 Please contact me by email: pablourra2016@udec.cl

+The available data must be cited as:

+Urra-Tapia, P., González-Vidal, D., Miller, M., & Palma, J. L. (2023).
+The seismic structure of Villarrica Volcano revealed by ambient noise tomography.
+Journal of Volcanology and Geothermal Research, 107829.

 ## Español
 Modelo de velocidad de onda S de la región del volcán Villarrica desarrollado en Urra-Tapia et al., 2023.